-If you are already selling on eBay, take in a count that existing listings in your store that are listed as “good-till-canceled” renew every month and take from the zero-insertion-fees credit.
+If you are already selling on eBay, take in a count that existing listings in your store that are listed as “good-till-canceled” renew every month and take from the eBay zero insertion fees credit.
 This is why I recommend dropshipping sellers to constantly optimize their stores.

 By optimizing its system, eBay becomes more consumer-friendly, as the buyers will be able to use more of their favorite payment methods: be it credit, debit or gift cards, PayPal or PayPal Credit, Apple Pay or Google Pay.

 That’s not only an awesome way to ensure that your customers are comfortable paying you in any way they want, but this flexibility opens the door for new buyers worldwide to join this marketplace and purchase more products.